pbnj/awesome-podcasts/README.md

 * [CodeNewbie](http://www.codenewbie.org/podcast) - Stories from people on their coding journey.
 * [Learn To Code With Me](http://learntocodewith.me/podcast/) - Interviews with people on how they got into coding.
 * [Teach Me To Code](https://devchat.tv/teachmetocode)
+* [Start Here FM](http://starthere.fm/) - Beginner-friendly podcast discussing how to improve yourself as a developer.
+* [Hello World Podcast](https://wildermuth.com/hwpod) - Interviews with your favorite speakers about how they got started.

 ## Conference Talks
 *Recordings from conference talks*

 * [Remote Conference Talks](https://devchat.tv/remote-conf-talks) - This feed contains several of the talks given at Remote Conference put on by Devchat.tv each month.
 Topics range from Ruby to JavaScript to community to tools and tricks.

+## DotNet
+*Podcasts related to .NET and Windows Development*

+* [.NET Rocks](http://www.dotnetrocks.com/) - A weekly talk show for anyone interested in programming on the Microsoft .NET platform.
+The shows range from introductory information to hardcore geekiness.

 ## Elixir
 *Podcasts related to Elixir Programming Language*